JacobWeinbren/astro-kinde/package/README.md

-# Kinde Astro Integration Instructions
+# Kinde Astro Integration

+This package provides an Astro integration for Kinde, an authentication and user management platform.
+It simplifies the process of adding authentication to your Astro application using Kinde's OAuth 2.0 flow.

 ## Installation